kiboschool/course-programming-2/src/lessons/data/ways-to-structure-data.md

         well as their course enrollments.
 ```

 There are many ways to store this information.
-There could be a group of different `list`s.
-There could be a `dict` from student id to a `list` or `dict` of student information.
-When we talk about the shape of the data, like whether it is a dictionary of dictionaries or a list of dictionaries, this is called talking about the **data structure**.
+* a group of different `list`s.
+* a `dict` with student id keys, and `list` or `dict` values, with student information

+When we talk whether it is a dictionary of dictionaries or a list of dictionaries,
+we're talking about the "shape" of the data, and which **data structures** we're
+using.

 <image src="../../images/w1/marble.png" height="25%" width="25%" style="border:none, border-width: 0, border: 0; box-shadow: 0px 0px;" />

 This would be one way to structure the student records: